Jarne2001/Concepts-of-Data-Science-Project/README.md

 - **time_complexity_discuss.docx**: Written analysis of expected time and space complexity.
 - **README.md**: This documentation file.

-Note: The binary search tree implementation follows the structure provided in the course lectures, where it was referred to as "B-tree" in the educational materials.
+Note: The binary search tree implementation follows the structure provided in the course lectures, where it was referred to as "B-tree" in the jupyter notebook.

 # Discussion of the expected time and space complexity